 Using a mortgage payment calculator specific to your city is the best way to understand the real cost of a mortgage where you live.
 This is especially true in Toronto, as there are several unique regulations and taxes associated with purchasing a home in the Greater Toronto Area.
 This is of course, in addition to the fees that are consistent across Canada.

 To better understand the additional costs that are automatically factored into the above Toronto mortgage calculator, we've included details below.

 Canada-wide mortgage regulations are set by the Ministry of Finance to help protect home buyers and lenders.
 These regulations include guidelines on minimum down payment, maximum amortization period, and CMHC insurance or mortgage default insurance (often known as CMHC insurance).
-These are included in the Toronto mortgage calculator and their details are listed below as follows:
+These are included in our Toronto mortgage calculator and their details are listed below as follows:

 - The maximum amortization is 25 years for down payments under 20% and 35 years for higher down payments.